csiro-crop-informatics/repset/README.md

 These can be simply collected from the output directories but for full traceability of the results, the following procedure is preferable:

-1. Fork this repository ()
+1. Fork this repository
-2. Preferably select a tagged revision or add a tag (adhering to the usual semantic versioning approach) - this is optional but recommended
+2. (Optional) select a tagged revision or add a tag (adhering to the usual semantic versioning approach)
 3. Generate a [Git Hub access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) which will allow the pipeline to create releases in your forked repset repository, when creating the token it should suffice to select only the following scope: